-We are very delighted that you have shown interest in our enterprise.
+We are very pleased that you have shown interest in our company.
 Data protection is of a particularly high priority for the management of the OVB Holding AG.
 The use of the Internet pages of the OVB Holding AG is possible without any indication of personal data; however, if a data subject wants to use special enterprise services via our website, processing of personal data could become necessary.
-If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.
+If the processing of personal data is necessary and there is no legal basis for such processing, we generally obtain consent from the data subject.

 As the controller, the OVB Holding AG has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
-However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
-For this reason, every data subject is free to transfer personal data to us via alternative means, e.g. by telephone.
+Nevertheless, Internet-based data transmissions can generally have security gaps, so that absolute protection cannot be guaranteed.
+For this reason, every data subject is free to transmit personal data to us by alternative means, for example by telephone.

-The data protection declaration of the OVB Holding AG is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
-Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
-To ensure this, we would like to first explain the terminology used.
+The data protection declaration of OVB Holding AG is based on the terms used by the European Directive and Regulation (EC) No. 1/2006 when issuing the General Data Protection Regulation (GDPR).
+Our data protection statement shall be easy to read and understand for the public as well as for our clients and business partners.
+To ensure this, we would like to explain the terminology used in advance.